bitlayer-org/bitlayer-org.github.io/docs/Learn/Terms/privacy-policy.md

 # Privacy Policy

-Last Updated:
+**Last Updated: April 9th, 2025**

 Bitlayer Labs Ltd, a British Virgin Islands company (including all affiliates and subsidiaries, collectively referred to as "we", "us", or "our") respects your privacy and is committed to protecting the personal data we collect through our website at https://www.bitlayer.org ("Website").
 This Privacy Policy explains how we collect, use, share, and protect your personal data in accordance with applicable data protection laws, including the General Data Protection Regulation ("GDPR") and the California Consumer Privacy Act ("CCPA").

 ## 1. Definitions

-- Personal Data: Any information relating to an identified or identifiable natural person, including email addresses, wallet addresses, and IP addresses.
+- **Personal Data**: Any information relating to an identified or identifiable natural person, including email addresses, wallet addresses, and IP addresses.
-- Processing: Any operation performed on Personal Data such as collection, use, storage, or disclosure.
+- **Processing**: Any operation performed on Personal Data such as collection, use, storage, or disclosure.
-- Data Subject: An individual whose personal data is processed by us.
+- **Data Subject**: An individual whose personal data is processed by us.
-- EEA: The European Economic Area.
+- **EEA**: The European Economic Area.
-- Cookies: Small text files stored on your device to track usage and preferences.
+- **Cookies**: Small text files stored on your device to track usage and preferences.

 ## 2. Information We Collect